Nobody Knows (2004 film): Critical reception

 The Japan Times gave the film a rating of four out of five.
 The reviewer Mark Schilling describes the film's young actors as "superb", and said that the film "faithfully reflects the fabric of the children's lives over the course of a year".
 The New York Times says that the film is "too naturalistic, and too disturbing, to be a movie for children, but it nonetheless engages the audience's wondering, childlike imagination as well as its worrying adult conscience".
 It further adds that "It is also strangely thrilling, not only because of the quiet assurance of Mr. Kore-eda's direction, but also because of his alert, humane sense of sympathy".

 In a 2013 review of a later film by Kore-eda, Andrew Schenker of Slant Magazine referred to Nobody Knows as the director's best film.

+In 2024, Looper ranked it number 46 on its list of the "50 Best PG-13 Movies of All Time."

 Accolades

 Yūya Yagira won the award for Best Actor at the 2004 Cannes Film Festival.
 He was the first Japanese actor to win this category at the Cannes.
 The film had also won the "Best One" award for Japanese film at the 78th Kinema Junpo Ten Best awards.
 At the same award ceremony, You won the best supporting actress and Yūya Yagira won the best new actor award.

 At the 47th Blue Ribbon Awards, Nobody Knows won the best film award.
 Director Hirokazu Kore-eda also won the "Best Director" award.

+The film received the Grand Prix for Best Film at Film Fest Gent in 2004.